 Shown in "at-rest" (off) position -- the switch is off until the pedal is pressed.
 Notes on wiring:

 The G-Series heavy-duty foot switches can include from one to three switches, and up to four independent SPDT circuits.
-They do not come with cables; the user installs the appropriately-rated cable with strain relief directly to the switch terminals.
+They do not come with cables.
+The user installs the appropriate cable and strain relief to the switch.
 G500 models have one switch, G502 models have two switches, and G503 models have three switches.
 For models with two or more switches (G502, G503, or G504), both switches can be independently adjusted, and can be set so one switch goes off before the other, or at the same time.
 If both switches are set to go off at the same time in the G502, the unit will have DPDT circuitry.
 Below are examples of the circuitry of different G-Series foot switches.